centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-2-nodes.md

 #### Creating the Centreon VIP

-The VIP will be added to the `@CENTRAL_VIP_IFNAME@` interface configuration on master node.
+The VIP will be added to the `@CENTRAL_VIP_IFNAME@` interface configuration on the master node.
-In most cases, the central VIP is the same of database VIP for 2 nodes cluster and this action has already done for the replication.
+In most cases, the central VIP is the same as the database VIP for 2 nodes cluster and this action has already been done for the replication.

 If not, execute those commands on `@CENTRAL_MASTER_NAME@`: